neurobagel/documentation/docs/user_guide/config.md

 3. opened ports [80 and 443](https://letsencrypt.org/docs/allow-port-80/)
 on the server where you will deploy the Neurobagel production services.

+### Choose launch profile

+Neurobagel offers different deployment profiles that allow you to spin up specific combinations of services (listed below), depending on your use case.

+1. `node`: Deploys an individual Neurobagel node.
+       - `api`
+       - `graph`

+2. `portal`: Deploys the federation engine and a connected web query interface.
+    Chose this profile if you want to host your own federated query e.g. for a list of nodes that are not included in the list of publicly accessible Neurobagel nodes.
+       - `federation`
+       - `query_tool`

+    !!! info
+        By default, the `portal` profile will also federate over all publicly accessible Neurobagel nodes,
+        although this behaviour can be disabled in the f-API using the environment variable [`NB_FEDERATE_REMOTE_PUBLIC_NODES`](#environment-variables).

+        If you only want to federate over a single local node and all public Neurobagel nodes, we recommend using the `full_stack` profile to set up your node and federation in one step.
+        If you choose to use the `local_federation` profile, you will have to [manually configure your `local_nb_nodes.json` file](#configuring-local-node-names-and-urls-for-federation).

 ### Configuration

 Our production recipes can be used with two different proxy servers.